Habitat for Humanity Kyrgyzstan

 Habitat's work in Kyrgyzstan

 Habitat for Humanity Kyrgyzstan was established in 1999.
 A few years later, it started an innovative building method incorporating locally grown cane reed as a construction material.
-This project won a World Bank award in Washington D.C. in 2006.
-Currently, Habitat for Humanity Kyrgyzstan focuses on renovations of condominium buildings, finishing of halfbuilt homes and winterization or providing affordable loans to families with mentally disabled family members.
+This project won the World Bank award in Washington D.C. in 2006.
+Currently, Habitat for Humanity Kyrgyzstan focuses on renovations of condominium buildings, finishing of half-built homes and winterization or providing affordable loans to families with mentally disabled family members.

 The housing need in Kyrgyzstan

 After the collapse of the Soviet system, Kyrgyzstan cut a variety of social benefits, leaving families with fewer resources for housing.
 Access to basic amenities such as water and sewage is limited, especially for impoverished people and those living in rural areas.
 Seeking relief from poverty, many families moved to informal settlements on the fringes of Bishkek and other large cities, where they lack secure tenure and decent housing.

-Nearly 70 percent of the population lives in substandard homes or is homeless.
+Nearly 70 percent of the population live in substandard homes or is homeless.
 It is not unusual for three generations to be crowded into a single room with no heating or water.
 People with mental disabilities, such as autism, are among the poorest and most marginalized in Kyrgyzstan.
 They have trouble obtaining and keeping paid work because of stigma associated with mental health issues and additional responsibilities on family members to offer care.
 As a result, most of them cannot improve poor housing situations.

 How Habitat addresses the need in Kyrgyzstan

-Habitat activities in Kyrgyzstan range from new house builds, completion of half-built homes, renovation to condominium block buildings, and installation of ecologically safe toilets in rural communities.
+Habitat activities in Kyrgyzstan range from new house builds, completion of half-built homes, renovation to condominium block buildings, and providing households with access to tap water in rural communities.
 In cooperation with the Open Society Institute, Habitat provides decent homes for families where one or more members have mental illnesses.

 Here are some examples of Habitat projects in Kyrgyzstan: